vavesparashar/blog/src/_talks/Product-led Marketing.md

 Traditionally core metric in marketing and sales has always been making sales.
 Pressure on executives led to practices like the hard sell.
 In the internet era, buyers are aware.

 In fact, with the way modern society has evolved, it is primary that users don't feel they are being sold.
-It has a negative effect esp. if your core audience is Gen Y and Gen X.
+It has a negative effect especially if your core audience is Gen Y and Gen X.

-So, *Learn* approach seems fitting with the above idea.
-The aim is to help the user learn the product and how it will solve the pain points.
+Product-led approach seems to solve the issue with hard sell as the aim is to help the user learn the product and how it will solve the pain points.

 ## Marketing Strategy